Gods' Man: Reception and legacy

 Psychiatrist M. Scott Peck objected strongly to the content of the book: he believed it had a destructive effect on children, and called it "the darkest, ugliest book had ever seen".
 To Peck, the mysterious stranger represented Satan and the spirit of death.

+Adaptations

+Gods' Man was adapted into a play written by Daniel "Woody" Weber and directed by Aspacia Lindstrom.
+It was performed at Lake-Sumter State College in Clermont, Florida in February 2025.